aivanova5/design/docs/auction.md

       1. The Penalty payment shall be distributed to the Dispatched devices in proportion to the surpluses received at the original Clearing Price, not counting the Device(s) paying the penalty.

 # Auction Data Tables

+The following data tables are used by the auction subsystem.

 ## Bids